KVHEM/how_we_work/CONTRIBUTING.md

   xlab   = "Fraction of budget spent", ylab   = "Frequency (count of campaignids)")
 ```

-### Function documentation
-We try to describe function purpose and properties in the definition.
+In general, we try to describe function purpose and properties in the **definition**.
 More can be found [here](http://r-pkgs.had.co.nz/man.html)

 *Example:*